How to Prepare for an Efficient Inspection

 - Traceability code/mechanism will be verified.

-MASS BALANCE: The quantity of an ingredient in inventory plus the quantity purchased during a certain period less the amount used in production will be compared with the quantity in inventory.
+- Mass Balance: The quantity of an ingredient in inventory plus the quantity purchased during a certain period less the amount used in production will be compared with the quantity in inventory.
 The same exercise will be done on the finished product made with that ingredient.
-The CFIA requires that at least one mass balance audit be done per enterprise.
+The CFIA requires that one mass balance audit be done for every 10 ingredients purchased by the operation.
 This exercise will verify that you are selling the amount produced and no more.